HoussemDhahri/MERN-app-End-to-End-Project/README.md

 - HPA-managed replica counts — ArgoCD `ignoreDifferences` prevents scaling from being reverted on sync
 - Ingress host: `todolist.local` (`/`, `/api`)
 - Sync restricted to `ApplyOutOfSyncOnly` for tighter, more controlled rollouts
+- Only promoted from Jenkins when the `APPLY_PROD` parameter is enabled
+- Optional **k6 load test** available on demand via the separate `todolist-loadtest` Application

 ---